UWCS/rs118/src/raytracer.md

 In main, add another sphere at `(0, -100.5, -1)` with radius 100, and then add both your spheres into a `Vec` to create a `Scene`.
 Change your colour function to take anything that implements `Object` (use generics or `impl` syntax for this, not trait objects again), and you should end up with something like this:

 ![](./img/5-5.png)

+Note how the top of our little sphere is a similar colour to the top of our big sphere?
+It's because the ray is hitting them at similar angles, so the surface normal is similar.

 ## 6: Antialiasing